What is an annotated bibliography? Essentially, an annotated bibliography is an organized way of taking notes. Dictionary.com defines annotation as:

 - A critical or explanatory note; a commentary

 - A list of the works of a specific author or publisher.

 - A list of writings relating to a given subject: a bibliography of Latin American history.

 - A list of writings used or considered by an author in preparing a particular work.

 Thus, an "annotated bibliography" is a compilation of sources related to a given subject which includes critical or explanatory information.

 Annotated bibliographies have many uses...First, they provide a compilation of sources with intelligent commentary; meaning, that not only do you have a summary of the content of an article, but you also have some comment as to why the article is (or is not) of use.
 Second, ABs provide a quick reference for useful definitions and key ideas (if you've done your job).
 Finally, ABs help to provide you an overview of the field so that you are not repeating work that's already been done, but can make a genuine contribution (or at least get a better grade on your current project).

-Your Assignment: You will prepare an annotated bibliography with a minimum of 8 scholarly sources -- no lay-oriented sources may be used for this assignment.
-To practice using a variety of literature types, you will include different genres: review papers, case reports, and research reports.
-You may use up to 2 review papers and you MUST use at least 2 case reports; the rest can be research reports.
+Your Assignment: You will prepare an annotated bibliography with a minimum of 15 scholarly sources.
 This assignment is single-spaced, using 12 pt NTR font (or other serif style).
 All 4 components below are necessary for full credit.
 You may use all or some of these sources in your Review paper.
 You do NOT have to write new AB entries for sources you find after the due date!
-NOTE: Please see schedule for submission schedule (to help you plan procrastination).
+Please see schedule for submission schedule (to help you plan procrastination).

 How do you write